Julka235/Speech-recognition-CNNs/README.md

 - Experimenting with Recurrent Neural Networks (RNNs) and Transformer models.
 - Implementing data augmentation techniques for better generalization.
 - Enhancing real-time speech recognition capabilities.

-Contact

-For any inquiries or collaborations, feel free to reach out to the contributors. 🚀